A reflection I am writing as I am undergoing treatment:

 As I type this, I’m currently on a hospital bed receiving treatment for the chronic illness I’ve had for just over 11 years.
-As I am lay here with an IV drip going into my hand pumping anesthetic around my body to try to numb my nervous system down, I find myself reflecting on the life lessons chronic illness has brought along with it…
+As I am laying here with an IV drip going into my hand pumping anaesthetic around my body to try to numb my nervous system down, I find myself reflecting on the life lessons chronic illness has brought along with it…

 - You never know what’s around the corner.